New York (novel): Synopsis

 The novel chronicles the birth and growth of New York City, from the arrival of the first Dutch and other European colonists in the 17th century to the summer of 2009.
 Rutherford builds his novel on the histories of fictional families who live there.
 In New York, these families represent the successive waves of immigrants who have made the city multicultural.

 The early Dutch founders of New Amsterdam are typified by the Van Dyck family, who prosper in trade with the Native Americans; both the local Algonquian tribes, especially the Lenape, and the Iroquoian Mohawk who lived farther up the Hudson Valley and primarily along the Mohawk Valley.
 The Van Dycks soon unite with the English Thomas Master family (he also has a natural Native American daughter, whom he brings with him from Puritan New England).
 Van Dyck-Master descendants continue to live in New York through the entire saga, providing one of the unifying narrative strands.
-The character Quash is an enslaved African, who was brought forcefully to New Amsterdam and is held by Thomas Master; his descendants become part of the New York cultural mix.
+The character Quash is an enslaved African, who was brought forcibly to New Amsterdam and is held by Thomas Master; his descendants become part of the New York cultural mix.

 As the novel progresses, more families are introduced: the Irish O'Donnels, German Kellers, Italian Carusos, German-Jewish Adlers, and Puerto Rican Campos.
 Through their intertwining stories, Rutherfurd explores the various cultural traditions of the national groups and intercultural relations, which play out against the development of the city.

 Rutherfurd breaks the narrative into sections by date, twenty-seven in all.
 Most dates comprise one chapter; a few dates continue through two or three chapters.
 A set of three well-drawn maps of Manhattan Island helps the reader follow the action as the city develops.
 A fourth map of the New York City region provides a larger geographical context.